Examples are lines, curves, meshes and boundary representations.

 Represents the three components of a vector in three-dimensional space, using Double-precision floating point numbers.

 Represents the three components of a vector in three-dimensional space, using Single-precision floating point numbers.

 ON::AnnotationType identifies the type of an annotation object derived from ON_Annotation.

-Used in curve and surface blending functions
+Used in curve and surface blending and matching functions.

 Blend types used for creating filleted Brep edges

 Defines bitwise mask flags indicating what side of a surface to not shrink.